FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.tutorialspoint.com/mongodb/mongodb_interview_questions.htm

 [[↑] Back to top](#MongoDB)
 ### What's the advantage of the backup features in Ops Manager versus traditional backup strategies?
-(Expert)

 Ops Manager offers a lot of advantages, including: